akshatd/stochastic-traj-opt/README.md

 \end{aligned}
 $$

-We can verify that the expected value and variance of the random cost function when calculated by averaging over all trajectories is the same as the one determined by the aalytical formula derived above.
+We can verify that the expected value and variance of the random cost function when calculated by averaging over all trajectories is the same as the one determined by the analytical formula derived above.

 ![Distribution of the Cost Function](figs/0.05_cost_dist.svg){width=50%}
 ![Distribution of the Cost Function](figs/0.5_cost_dist.svg){width=50%}